I-Fardeen/Data-Science-Repo/Reading Material/Numba Library Cheatsheet.md

 Happy optimizing and coding! 🚀🔢
 ```

-This cheat sheet introduces the Numba library in Python, covers its basics, optimizing NumPy operations, parallelization, Just-In-Time compilation, GPU support, and more.
+This cheat sheet introduces the Numba library in Python.